gvwilson/buildtogether.tech/src/important/index.md

 and the results aren't pleasant.
 Your ability to think drops by 25 points for each 24 hours you're awake.
 Put it another way,
-the average person's IQ is only 75 after one [%i "all-nighters" %]all-nighter[%/i%], which puts them in the bottom 5% of the population.
+the average person's IQ is only 75 after one all-nighter[%i "all-nighters" %], which puts them in the bottom 5% of the population.
 Two all nighters in a row and their effective IQ is 50—the level at which people are considered incapable of independent living.